kimruddock/pawelgrzybek.github.io/_drafts/2017-01-21-my-setup-january-2017-january.md

 ### Macbook Pro with Retina display (Early 2015)

 This is exactlly the same computer that I had two years ago.
 It is a top spec MacBook Pro with 13 inchs screen from early 2015 (3.1GHz Dual-core Intel Core i7, 16GB 1866MHz LPDDR3 SDRAM, Intel Iris Graphics 6100 and 128GB PCIe-based Flash Storage).
-Of course when I saw a new MacBooks with Touch Bar my cursor hovered over buy button on Apple's website for a little while but...
+Of course when I saw a new MacBooks with Touch Bar cursor or my mouse hovered over the buy button on Apple's website for a little while but...
 I really like my phicisacl Esc button, I don't need more powerful components and definatelly don't want to spend £2500 on something that I don't need (yet).
-I have an Apple care with extended warranty plan till mid 2018 — before that sexy body on new MacBooks won't convince to leave a small fortune on Tim Cook's pocket.
+I have an Apple care with extended warranty plan till mid 2018 — before that time sexy body on new MacBooks won't convince me to throw a small fortune on Tim Cook's pocket.

 ### iPhone 7 Plus 16GB

-- long term iphone user
-- stable, beutiful, amazing camera, works well with other apple products
-- expensive and restrictive from dev point of view
-- pixel keep to try ome api and vr
+I bought my first iPhone in 2010.
+Since that I didn't use devices from different manufacture because this one just works.
+No suppresises here — 16GB version of iPhone 7 Plus resides in my pocket.
+It is extremally stable, comfortable to use and it has one thing that makes me love this device — camera!
+Camera is just amazing and in majority of cases it is more powerful than I need on my daily basis.
+There's no rose without a thorn though.
+I'm getting jelous about access to realy cool features that users of latest Andoid smartphones have.
+[The (Not So) Secret Powers Of The Mobile Browser](https://www.smashingmagazine.com/2016/12/the-not-so-secret-powers-of-the-mobile-browser/) by [Stéphanie Walter](https://twitter.com/WalterStephanie/) is a great article on Smashing Magazine that walks us through cool modern features of mobile browsers.
+Yeah cool, but the fact that I'm uber excited about it doesn't mean that I can try any of them so...
+Apple, please!
+Catch up!
+We (developers) need Service Workers, we want to make progressive web apps, we wish to play around with payment or bluetooth interface as Andoiders do.
+I won't use Android device from convenience reasons only but I may definatelly but one of thos fancy Pixels XL to mess around with VR and other cool stuff that Stéphanie wrote about.

 ### Bose QC35